CycloneDX/guides/ML-BOM/en/0x92-Appendix-EU-AI-Act-mappings.md

 - Known limitations and intended use cases.
 - Disclosing energy consumption and other environmental impacts.

-### Summary of the Explanatory Notice and Template for the Public Summary of Training Content for general-purpose AI models
+### Background for the Explanatory Notice and Template for the Public Summary of Training Content for general-purpose AI models

-On July 24, 2025, the European Commission released the mandatory Explanatory Notice and Template for the Public Summary of Training Content for general-purpose AI (GPAI) models, a key compliance step under [Article 53](https://artificialintelligenceact.eu/article/53/)(1)(d) of the EU AI Act.This template serves as a mandatory minimum baseline for all GPAI providers, including those using open-source licenses, to publicly disclose information about their training data.
+On July 24, 2025, the European Commission released the mandatory Explanatory Notice and Template for the Public Summary of Training Content for General-Purpose AI (GPAI) models, a key compliance step under [Article 53](https://artificialintelligenceact.eu/article/53/)(1)(d) of the EU AI Act.
+This template serves as a mandatory minimum baseline for all GPAI providers, including those using open-source licenses, to publicly disclose information about their training data.

 ---